The Timber Industry Wants to Cut Big Trees in Eastern Oregon. The Trump Administration is Happy to Help.

-UPDATE: September 2 - with the support of conservation allies Oregon Wild hosted a webinar on Trump's attacks on the environment with a special focus on the screens and a training on how to take action and make a difference.
+VIDEO: September 2, 2020 - with the support of conservation allies Oregon Wild hosted a webinar on Trump's attacks on the environment with a special focus on the screens and a training on how to take action and make a difference.

-UPDATE: August 20 - A Columbia Insight report provides an update and notes the growing attention this process is getting across the country.
+NEWS: August 20, 2020 - A Columbia Insight report provides an update and notes the growing attention this process is getting across the country.

-UPDATE: On August 9th, in advance of the expected release of a draft Environmental Assessment, Greater Hells Canyon posted a blog that goes deep into the legal aspects of this process.
+NEW RESOURCE: On August 9th, 2020 in advance of the expected release of a draft Environmental Assessment, Greater Hells Canyon posted a blog that goes deep into the legal aspects of this process.

 UPDATE: On July 7, 2020 regional, state, and national environmental groups joined local conservationists in submitting a letter to the USFS in defense of the Screens and opposing this process.